 These symptoms are more common as we age.
 Around 90% of men have an enlarged prostate by age 85 years, but not all have symptoms.
 This growth is usually due to a benign condition known as benign prostate hyperplasia (BPH).

 If such a high number of patients experience changes in their prostate gland, is there a way to stay healthy?
 Is there a way to improve the quality of life if you are already experiencing symptoms?

 In this article, we’re covering the basics and answering the question “what is BPH?”.
+Secondly, we will cover the guidelines for managing BPH.
 Then, we’re giving you 12 simple recommendations to cope with an enlarged prostate.

 Get Your FREE Enlarged Prostate Diet Plan

 Benign prostatic hyperplasia or BPH is the most common type of prostate enlargement.
 It features changes in the prostate tissue characterized by an increase in the number of cells.
 It is different from benign prostatic hypertrophy, a term we would use when the cells increase their size and not their numbers.

 BPH is a common disease in males, but not all of them develop signs and symptoms.
 It is not the same as cancer and does not increase your risk of cancer-both BPH and prostate cancer risk increase as we age.
 Thus, the correlation between BPH and prostate cancer we usually see is not because BPH leads to cancer.
 It is because both conditions have similar risk factors, but they are separate entities.